AnimeKaizoku/EnterpriseALRobot/README.md

- Note: This instruction set is just a copy paste from marie, note that [One Punch Support](https://t.me/OnePunchSupport) aims to handle support for @SaitamaRobot and now how to setup your own fork, if you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to setup the bot instance in the support chat, it aims to help our own instance of the bot.
+ Note: This instruction set is just a copy paste from marie, note that [One Punch Support](https://t.me/OnePunchSupport) aims to handle support for @Kigyōbot and now how to setup your own fork, if you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to setup the bot instance in the support chat, it aims to help our own instance of the bot.

   ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!